SergioMEV/slurm-for-dummies/README.md

 ```

 ### Controller Node
-To install Slurm on your controller node do the following.
+To configure Slurm on your controller node do the following.

 Use slurm's handy configuration file generator located at `/usr/share/doc/slurmctld/slurm-wlm-configurator.html` to create your configuration file.
 You can open the configurator file with your browser.
 > Slurm configuration files are a complicated topic and what values you have to fill in is specific to your machines.
 If you want to learn more about it, go [here](https://slurm.schedmd.com/slurm.conf.html).